main-educational/intro_nilearn/content/machine-learning-with-nilearn.md

 print(f'accuracy {score}, average permutation accuracy {permutation_score.mean()}, p value {pvalue}')
 ```

-so, due to class imbalance, the chance level is much higher than 50%.
-But the model still performs significantly higher than chance.
+so, as the classes are balanced, the chance level is close to 50%.
+The model performs significantly higher than chance.

 +++